 Organic herbicides can be used in garden areas, flower beds, and hardscape areas.
 They are best used on dry, sunny days.
 They also work in areas with mulch.
 However, they can still accidentally kill desirable plants.

-Optimum time to apply
+The optimum time to apply

 Using a weed killer during a rainy spell can be a tricky business.
 The rain will dilute the formula, but it’s not impossible to prevent your weeds from suffering the wrath of Mother Nature.
 The best time to apply a weed killer is during the coolest part of the day.

 The biggest problem with applying a weed killer in the rain is that the chemicals will be diluted, and the results will be less than stellar.
 This is especially true if the weeds in question are perennial broadleaf weeds.
-They’re the best example of the old adage, “weeds make a garden.”
-If you’re not planning on using a weed killer, be sure to keep an eye out for the telltale signs of moisture stress.
+They’re the best example of the adage, “weeds make a garden.”
+If you’re not planning on using a weed killer, keep an eye out for the telltale signs of moisture stress.

 Effects on aquatic life

 Using herbicides and other chemical products to kill weeds in ponds can have harmful effects on the marine and aquatic life in the area.
 These chemicals are washed into rivers and waterfalls, and can also affect the water sources and oceans.
-Often, these chemicals are not disposed properly.
+Often, these chemicals are not disposed of properly.

 Using too much fertilizer can speed up the process of eutrophication, resulting in algae blooms.
 The increased growth of algae will consume more oxygen, and this will cause oxygen levels to drop.
 This in turn can result in fish kills.